 This feature is extremely useful in situations where a Monk might be surrounded on all sides by enemies.
 Because if you can’t avoid your attackers, make is so that they cannot approach you at all.
 And if they are already close enough to attack, then they have a disadvantage.

-After Way of the Long Death Monks reach 11th level, they are able to escape their demise with Mastery of Death essentially.
+After Way of the Long Death Monks reaches the 11th level, they are able to escape their demise with Mastery of Death essentially.
 With this, whenever players are reduced to 0 hit points, they may expend 1 ki point to stay at 1 HP instead.

 Now, I don’t have to explain why this is useful.
 This feature allows Monks to negate the effects of being reduced to 0 HP with their ki.
 They’re able to take this chance to get away from their attackers and heal up and get back into fighting shape.